Transfer Degrees Overview

 Associate in Arts - Major Related Programs (AA - DTA/MRP)

-To help transfer students better prepare for their junior year, two-year and four-year institutions are working together to create transfer associate degrees outlining the appropriate courses in order for students to be well prepared to enter their chosen major upon transfer.
-The MRP degrees follow the Direct Transfer Agreement (DTA) format of the Associate in Arts degree.
-The DTA/MRP pathway is applicable to students planning to prepare for the following majors at various universities in Washington.
-Clark College offers the following Associate in Arts – DTA/MRP¹ in:
+To help transfer students better prepare for transfer, community and technical colleges and baccalaureate institutions are working together to create transfer associate degrees outlining the appropriate courses for students to be well-prepared to enter their chosen major upon transfer.
+The Major Related Program (MRP) degrees follow the Direct Transfer Agreement (DTA) format of the Associate in Arts (AA) degree.
+The DTA/MRP pathway is applicable to students planning to prepare for specific majors at various universities in Washington.
+Clark College offers the following Associate in Arts–DTA/MRP degrees

 • Biology